joseabraham-mena/EOSPy/README.md

 # EOSPy

-This project started with me challenging myself to mix coding (which I love) and Chemical Engineering (what I also love).
+This project started with me challenging myself to mix coding (which I love) and Chemical Engineering (which I also love).
-I hope to sometime soon work with a big company developing Chemical Engineering software such as HYSYS, or UNISIM, or ChemCad.
+I hope to sometime soon work with a big Chemical Engineering software company developing their simulation software (think HYSYS, or UNISIM, or ChemCad.)

 This library is meant to be used as a tool to learn, I do not intend it to be used to design chemical plants or home experiments.
 It can be a fun and easy way to check your own hand calculations.